 Obtaining an additional degree not only offers you the opportunity to learn more about a specific field of history (or other disciplines), but can introduce you to new and exciting careers.
 Some graduate degrees can be completed in as little as a year; others may take up to ten years to complete.

 Many graduate programs offer scholarships or teaching assistantships to defray the cost of further education.
 Even when a scholarship or financial aid is available, graduate study is a serious endeavor that requires careful planning.
 The links below are intended to help you think more systematically about when, where, why and how to apply.
 Naturally they focus on programs in history.

 - American Historical Association (AHA), “History Doctoral Programs in the USA & Canada”

 - The best place to begin thinking seriously about a Ph.D. in History, with a database of doctoral programs in History, an extensive list of dissertations in History, and sound advice about the whole process.

 - A wide variety of information about graduate schools, fellowships, and other resources for students interested in a career in History.

 - Readings: We recommend the following:

-The UML History Department strongly encourages you to speak with members of our department about the various options for graduate study in History.
+The UMass Lowell History Department strongly encourages you to speak with members of our department about the various options for graduate study in History.
 Consult the History Faculty page to learn where each professor received his/her degrees.
-The UML Career Services webpage also has useful links for thinking about graduate school.
+The UMass Lowell Career Services webpage also has useful links for thinking about graduate school.